Chipping Campden: History

 Hicks was also the owner of Campden House, on land he purchased some time after 1608; he added the manor and gained the title 1st Viscount Campden.
-The manor was destroyed by Royalists in 1645 during the English Civil War possibly to prevent it falling into the hands of the Parliamentarians.
+The manor was destroyed by Royalists in 1645 during the English Civil War, possibly to prevent it falling into the hands of the Parliamentarians.
 There is little reliable evidence as to the appearance of the manor and gardens.
 Any drawings of the house were made long after it had been destroyed.
 All that now remains of Sir Baptist Hicks' once imposing estate are a gatehouse and two Jacobean banqueting houses; the latter were restored by the Landmark Trust.

-Lady Juliana Noel, Sir Baptist's daughter, and her family lived at the converted stables near the site in Calf Lane, now called the Court House.
+Lady Juliana Noel, Sir Baptist's daughter, and her family lived at the converted stables near the site in Calf Lane, now called The Court House.
 Her descendant still lives in that Grade II listed building.

-In 1970 the High Street and much of the town centre was designated a conservation area to preserve the architecture.
+In 1970, the High Street and much of the town centre was designated a conservation area to preserve the architecture.

 There are two historic gardens nearby: the Arts and Crafts Hidcote Manor Garden, owned and managed by the National Trust, and another at nearby Mickleton, Kiftsgate; this site is privately owned, but open to the public.
 Two miles to the west, in the grounds of Weston Park near Saintbury, are the earthwork remains of a motte-and-bailey castle.

 Governance

-The town falls within 'Campden-Vale' electoral ward.
+The town falls within Campden-Vale electoral ward.
 This ward stretches north from Chipping Campden to Mickleton.
-The ward population taken at the 2011 census was 5,888.
-Local government consists of a town council of 11 councillors.
-One councillor is selected to serve as mayor for a term of 12 months.
+Its population, taken at the 2011 census, was 5,888.
+Local government consists of a town council of 11 councillors; one councillor is selected to serve as mayor for a term of 12 months.

 Chipping Campden Council meets on the second Tuesday of every month in Chipping Campden Town Hall.
-Council meetings are open to the public with time set aside for public questions.
+Council meetings are open to the public, with time set aside for public questions.

 Schools

-There are two primary schools, St James’ & Ebrington Church of England and St Catharine's Catholic and one secondary school, Chipping Campden School.
+There are two primary schools: St James’ & Ebrington Church of England and St Catharine's Catholic; the town also has a secondary school, Chipping Campden School.